Frank MacDermot

-Frank C. J. MacDermot (25 November 1886 – 24 June 1975) was an Irish barrister, soldier, politician and historian who served as Senator from 1937 to 1943, after being nominated by the Taoiseach.
+Francis Charles MacDermot (25 November 1886 – 24 June 1975) was an Irish barrister, soldier, politician and historian who served as Senator from 1937 to 1943, after being nominated by the Taoiseach.
 He served as a Teachta Dála (TD) for the Roscommon constituency from 1932 to 1937.
 He was also a founding member of Fine Gael.

 Early life

 MacDermot was born in Dublin, the seventh and youngest son of Hugh Hyacinth O'Rorke MacDermot, Prince of Coolavin.
 He was educated at Downside School and the University of Oxford and qualified as a barrister.
 He was commissioned into the Royal Army Service Corps during World War I and ended the war as a Major.
 He later emigrated to the United States and became a banker in New York City from 1919 until 1927.

 Political career

 Early political career

-He returned to Ireland in the late 1920s, and stood unsuccessfully as an Independent Republican candidate for Belfast West at the 1929 United Kingdom general election.
+He returned to Ireland in the late 1920s, and stood unsuccessfully as the Nationalist candidate for Belfast West at the 1929 United Kingdom general election.
 He was elected to Dáil Éireann at the 1932 general election as an Independent TD for Roscommon.